Do Capital One business credit cards report to personal credit bureaus?

 Build business credit with Ramp

 While Ramp doesn't report to personal credit bureaus, it does report to major business credit bureaus.
-This means that making monthly payments to your Ramp card can help you build your business credit profile over time.
+This means that making monthly payments to your Ramp card can help you build your business credit score over time.

 Here are some key features to expect: